Texas Legislative Session

 +1 512 471 9796, pstone@cs.utexas.edu

+Peter Stone is the founder and director of the Learning Agents Research Group (LARG) within the Artificial Intelligence Laboratory in the Department of Computer Science at The University of Texas at Austin, as well as associate department chair and Director of Texas Robotics.
+He was a co-founder of Cogitai, Inc. and is now Executive Director of Sony AI America.
 His main research interest in AI is understanding how we can best create complete intelligent agents.
-He considers adaptation, interaction and embodiment to be essential capabilites of such agents.
-Thus, his research focuses mainly on machine learning, multiagent systems and robotics.
-For Stone, the most exciting research topics are those inspired by challenging real-world problems.
-He believes that complete successful research includes both precise, novel algorithms and fully implemented and rigorously evaluated applications.
-His application domains have included robot soccer, autonomous bidding agents, autonomous vehicles, autonomic computing and social agents.
+He considers adaptation, interaction, and embodiment to be essential capabilities of such agents.
+He focuses mainly on machine learning, multiagent systems, and robotics.
+He researches topics that are inspired by challenging real-world problems.
+His AI applications have included robot soccer, autonomous bidding agents, autonomous vehicles, and human-interactive agents.

 Media Contact: Christine Sinatra, christine.sinatra@austin.utexas.edu, 512-471-4641